barbazul/1kfa/mod_guide_gm.md

 > * ✔  : this usually means something "ok", or not-so-good happens
 > * ✗ : this usually means that I get to say what happens and make my own move
 >
-> When I ask you to flip, I'm going to say something like "flip Anchors"
+> When I ask you to flip, I'm going to say something like "flip Anvils"
 > or "flip red" or "flip green".
 That means you find the result
 > on the edge that has that color or symbol.
 >